Khosrow II: Background

 Khosrow II was born in c.
 570; he was the son of Hormizd IV and an unnamed noblewoman from the House of Ispahbudhan, one of the Seven Great Houses of Iran.
-Her brothers, Vinduyih and Vistahm, were to have a profound influence in Khosrow II's early life.
-Khosrow's paternal grandfather was the famed Sasanian shah Khosrow I Anushirvan, whilst his paternal grandmother was the daughter of the khagan of the Khazars.
+Her brothers, Vinduyih and Vistahm, were to have a profound influence on Khosrow II's early life.
+Khosrow's paternal grandfather was the famed emperor Khosrow I, whilst his paternal grandmother was the daughter of the khagan of the Khazars.
 Khosrow is first mentioned in the 580s, when he was at Partaw, the capital of Caucasian Albania.
-During his stay there, he served as the governor of the kingdom, and managed to put an end to the Kingdom of Iberia and make it into a Sasanian province.
-Furthermore, Khosrow II also served as the governor of Arbela in Mesopotamia sometime before his accession to the throne.
+During his stay there, he served as its governor and managed to end the Kingdom of Iberia and turn it into a Sasanian province.
+Furthermore, Khosrow II also served as the governor of Arbela in Upper Mesopotamia sometime before his accession to the throne.